InnerSourceCommons/managing-innersource-projects/governance/governance.md

 ## Foster usage of InnerSource software

+There are at least three reasons for fostering the usage of InnerSource-developed software:
-InnerSource-developed software might suffer from the same kind of distrust open source has.
-Usage is the base: don't expect contributions without users.
-And the borders applying to InnerSource limit the audience, so this can become challenging for small or varied corporations.
+- It might suffer from the same kind of distrust open source has.
+- Usage is the base: don't expect contributions without users.
+- The borders applying to InnerSource limit the audience, so this can become challenging for small or varied corporations.

 ### Activities